NixOS/rfcs/rfcs/0000-nixos-containers.md

   service [configures the network interfaces after the container has started](https://github.com/NixOS/nixpkgs/blob/2f96b9a7b4c083edf79374ceb9d61b5816648276/nixos/modules/virtualisation/nixos-containers.nix#L178-L229).

-* This means that even though the `network-online.target` is reached, no uplink is available until the machine is fully booted.
+* This means that even though the `network-online.target` is reached, no uplink is available until the container is fully booted.

   The implication is that a lot of services won't work as-is when installed into a container.
   For instance, [oneshot](https://www.freedesktop.org/software/systemd/man/systemd.service.html#Type=)-units